UDT-ITF/website/source/presentation/index.md

 ##### start

-A TextFrame, or part of a TextFrame, which the client _SHOULD_ focus upon or highlight on initialization of the resource that has the `start` property.
-The reference to part of a TextFrame is handled in the same way that Ranges reference parts of TextFrames.
-This property allows the client to begin with the first TextFrame that contains interesting content rather than requiring the user to manually navigate to find it.
+A TextFrame, or part of a TextFrame, that the client _SHOULD_ focus upon on initialization of the resource that has the `start` property.
+This property allows the client to begin with a specified text rather than requiring the user to manually navigate to find it.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties.
 The object _MUST_ be either a TextFrame (as in the first example below), or a Specific Resource with a Selector and a `source` property where the value is a TextFrame (as in the second example below).

  * A Manifest _MAY_ have the `start` property.<br/>
    Clients _SHOULD_ process `start` on a Manifest.
- * A Range _MAY_ have the `start` property.<br/>
-   Clients _SHOULD_ process `start` on a Range.
  * Other types of resource _MUST NOT_ have the `start` property.<br/>
    Clients _SHOULD_ ignore `start` on other types of resource.